free prenuptial agreement template

 Step 4: Meet your lawyer 4–6 months before the wedding

 Our recommendation: sign the prenup before proposing.
 That way, you both get the legal work out of the way, and you know this is the right person to marry.
 Already proposed?
 4–6 months before the wedding should leave you enough time to give your spouse 1–2 weeks to review the final draft and have it signed 60+ days before the wedding.
 Last-minute pressure and short review windows are leading challenge grounds under NM's voluntariness and unconscionability tests in § 40-3A-7 — Rivera v.
-Rivera voided a prenup signed days before the wedding.
+Rivera voided an entire prenup because a spousal-support waiver violated § 40-3A-4(B) and no severability clause was included.

 Step 5: Sign with your attorney and store the agreement